rajuptl21/moodle-repository_cloudpoodll/README.md

 3. Navigate to the Site administration > Notifications page in Moodle to complete the installation.
 4. Configure the plugin settings by going to Site administration > Plugins > Repositories > Manage Repositories.
 There set "Cloud Poodll" to "Enabled and Visible."
 This will take you to the settings page.
 5. On the settings page you will need to enter your Poodll API credentials.
-5. Enable the repository for the desired contexts (e.g., HTML editor, file manager).

 ## Usage